 Lamborghini Murcielago

 The Murcielago was Lamborghini’s first V12-powered supercar under Volkswagen Group ownership.
-Named after a legendary Spanish fighting bull and the Spanish word for “bat,” it even made a cameo as Bruce Wayne’s ride in The Dark Knight trilogy.
+Named after a legendary Spanish fighting bull and the Spanish word for “bat,” it even made a cameo as Bruce Wayne’s ride in Batman Begins and The Dark Knight.

 The naturally aspirated V12 is a showstopper, but the real highlight is its aggressive yet elegant design.
 My favorite part is its air intakes, which open up like a bat spreading its wings.
 If for some reason the standard Murcielago is a tad too tame for your liking, Lamborghini made a few different variants, including an open-top Roadster and the limited-edition LP670-4 SuperVeloce.